 It’s also the topic of my most recent book, “Green Card & Other Essays.”

 After working the usual hodgepodge of minimum-wage jobs, I went back to college to study for a master's degree in English.
 I also got accepted to a fiction-writing intensive at the New York State Writers Institute at the State University of New York.
 There, I studied with the Canadian author, Douglas Glover, a gifted teacher and writer who gave me the skills and courage to finish and publish a short story.

 I still have that literary journal's acceptance note, and it still gives me a thrill to re-read it.

 From upstate New York, I moved to Boston's North Shore, which is where I live and write now.

 Writing in New England and the Merrimack Valley

 These days I live and write where the Merrimack River meets the Atlantic Ocean.

 During the heyday of the Merrimack Valley’s industrialization, Charles Dickens is reputed to have visited the Merrimack River Valley's mill towns and to have written back to his native England praising this pristine example of efficient commerce.

-So I live and write at the crossroads of America's industrial and maritime and immigrant histories—the perfect spot for an immigrant writer.
+So I live and write at the crossroads of America's industrial and maritime and immigrant histories—the perfect spot for an Irish immigrant writer.

 Writing and Creative Writing Workshops